mosswg/dropout-dl/readme.md

 ### Options
 ```
 --help                   Display this message
 --quality                Set the quality of the downloaded video.
 Quality can be set to 'all' which
                              will download all qualities and place them into separate folders
+--output                 Set the output filename
+--output-directory       Set the directory where files are output
 --verbose                Display debug information while running
 --force-cookies          Interpret the next to arguments as authentication cookie and session cookie
 ```
 dropout-dl will download the episode into a folder with the name of the series in the format `S<season-num>E<episode-num><name>.mp4`